-Klum’s film credits include: Borneo’s Rainforest and The Brittle Thread, a documentary about Asia’s last lions, produced with his wife and colleague Monika Klum; Searching for the Giant Sea Eagle, a Wild Chronicles segment for National Geographic Channel; and The Linnaeus Expedition and the political documentary For Cod’s Sake, both co-produced with Folke Rydén.
-He released two new films in 2011: The Testament of Tebaran, a Penan elder’s plea to end deforestation in Borneo, and The Coral Eden, a film about biodiversity from one of the Earth’s last untouched coral reef havens.
+Klum’s film credits include: Borneo’s Rainforest and The Brittle Thread, a documentary about Asia’s last lions, produced with his wife and colleague Monika Klum; Searching for the Giant Sea Eagle, a Wild Chronicles segment for National Geographic Channel; and The Linnaeus Expedition together with producer Folke Rydén.
+Klum with team has been working with the music video project Funk for Life together with renowned musician Nils Landgren.
+The project supports Médecins Sans Frontières (MSF) and their work in Kibera, Nairobi.
+Klum released two new films in 2011: The Testament of Tebaran, a Penan elder’s plea to end deforestation in Borneo, and The Coral Eden, a film about biodiversity from one of the Earth’s last untouched coral reef havens.
 Klum’s most recent film about the Baltic Sea environment, The Contemplator, celebrates the unparalleled beauty of this fragile sea and is a powerful reminder of what’s at stake.
 Klum has with his team followed life around the sea for four years for this unique film.

-Klum’s work has been featured in many international publications, such as National Geographic, Wildlife Conservation, Audubon, Geo, Terre Sauvage, Stern, Der Spiegel and The New York Times.
-In 1997 National Geographic Magazine published Mattias Klum’s photographs for the first time.
-That story made him the first Swede to have his work on the cover.
-He then was and still is one of National Geographic’s youngest contributors.
-Since 1997, he has produced a number of articles and twelve cover stories for the reputable magazine.
+Klum’s work has been featured in many international publications, such as National Geographic, Wildlife Conservation, Audubon, Geo, BBC Wildlife, Terre Sauvage, Stern, Der Spiegel and The New York Times.
+In 1997 National Geographic Magazine published Klum’s photographs for the first time.
+That story made him the first Swede to have his work on the cover and one of National Geographic’s youngest contributors at the time.
+Since 1997, he has produced multiple articles and twelve cover stories for the reputable magazine.

-Klum has presented over 2500 lectures worldwide, and has been represented by the National Geographic Speakers Bureau since 2003.
-His past clients include: Tällberg Foundation, Clinton Global Initiative, The Royal Palace of Sweden, Apple, IBM, IKEA, National Geographic Society, WWF, Ermenegildo Zegna Group, Chautauqua Institution, Audi, American Express and Sweco, among others.
+Klum is an internationally sought-after lecturer and has given more than 2500 lectures worldwide, and has been represented by the National Geographic Speakers Bureau since 2003.
+A selection of Klum’s business customers are Tällberg Foundation, Clinton Global Initiative, The Royal Palace of Sweden, Apple, IKEA, National Geographic Society, WWF, Ermenegildo Zegna Group, Chautauqua Institution, Audi, American Express and Sweco, among others.

-In 2007 Klum contributed to establishing Tierra Grande Publishing; the non-profit organization Terra Magna Foundation; Expedition Sweden, a five-year environmental and inspirational project for young adults in Sweden; and the Baltic Sea Media Project, which will culminate in a feature-length documentary film in 2017.
-International media continually report on Mattias Klum and his work.
-His photographs are represented by the National Geographic Image Collection, and have been shown in one-man exhibitions at renowned museums and art galleries in the United States, Scandinavia, Singapore, Malaysia, India, Japan, Botswana, China, and Great Britain, among other countries, and at major worldwide events as COP15 UN Climate Change Conference in Copenhagen in 2009, Shanghai World EXPO in 2010, 3rd Nobel Laureate Symposium in 2011, and Rio+20 UN Conference on Sustainable Development in 2012.
+In 2007 Klum contributed to establishing Tierra Grande Publishing; the non-profit organization Terra Magna Foundation; Expedition Sweden, a five-year environmental and inspirational project for young adults in Sweden; and the Baltic Sea Media Project.
+International media continually report on Klum and his work.
+Klum’s photographs have been shown in one-man exhibitions at renowned museums and art galleries in the United States, Scandinavia, Singapore, Malaysia, India, Japan, Botswana, China, and Great Britain, among other countries, and at major worldwide events as COP15 UN Climate Change Conference in Copenhagen in 2009, Shanghai World EXPO in 2010, 3rd Nobel Laureate Symposium and Clinton Global Initiative, New York in 2011 and in Rio de Janerio during the Rio+20 UN Conference on Sustainable Development in 2012.

 "The Human Quest showcases worldclass photography to remind us just what is at stake.
 The authors demonstrate that with co'ective action, humankind can sti' bend the curves of negative environmental change toward a resilient and prosperous future—but there’s no time left to waste."